 Before Danny enters Room 237, the yellow ball is rolled down such a path.

-The next shot shows a reversal of the pattern on the rug with the ball enclosed.
+The next shot shows a reversal of the pattern on the rug.

 We observe the two women with the afros on Dick's walls in his Miami room--different images but, in effect, a doubling--as he begins to "shine" and Jack enters Room 237.
-With each of these we have a version of the incomplete circle.
+With each of these we have a version of the incomplete circle with the afros of the women.

-We certainly see a variation on the design inside Room 237.
+We certainly see a variation on the design in the repetitive motif of the rug inside Room 237.

 The very nature of the game of darts is in itself interesting, considering all the mirrorings/doublings of which Kubrick is fond and his possible mirroring of 237 here.
 On the game of darts, I find online: